-3 years past, my dad got another new farm truck, and soon after came “Elvis 30 #1 Hits Collection”, a gold cd and case, then came a silver collection.
+Three years passed, and my dad got another new farm truck, and soon after came “Elvis 30 #1 Hits Collection” – a gold CD and case.
+Then came a silver collection.
 There was no stopping us from our non-stop Elvis intake.

-In 2009 I was newly married, we had a 6-month-old baby, and my dad died of cancer.
+In 2009 I was newly married, we had a six-month-old baby, and my dad died of cancer.
 I was devastated.
-I was 21 yrs. old.
-I couldn’t even bare to listen Elvis anymore.
-But I knew my dad had found his Peace, in the valley.
+I was only 21.
+I couldn’t even bear to listen Elvis anymore.
+But I knew my dad had found his peace, in the valley.
 As time went on, it seemed like never again would I be able to reach for an Elvis record, and by this time, “Oldies 1310” on the AM dial, was gone.

-9 years later, I have 4 beautiful children which I believe strongly in giving them the best roots of music from the best time when music was made (about 1970’s and earlier, but there are always exceptions).
-When music was actually music, and meant something.
+Now I have four beautiful children and I believe strongly in giving them the best roots of music from the best time when music was made (about 1970s and earlier, but there are always exceptions).
+When music was actually music – and meant something.

 Elvis is alive and well in my home with dad’s old items and new items to add to the collection.
 My father’s spirit too is alive and well.
 For every time we put on one of my dad’s records or CDs or cassette tapes, my children and I sing and dance to “The King of Rock’n’Roll” which is what I used to do, with my dad in the truck, driving from farm to farm.